 This morning I ordered some Philips Hue bulbs (four White Ambiance E14s, a size sometimes called ‘decorative candles’) and a starter kit including the hub/bridge.
 To be honest, I was almost annoyed at myself for ordering them because I’ve been wary about smart lights for years.

 Why?
-Well I remember having a conversation with someone 4 years ago who had just bought a couple of Hue bulbs.
-He was saying how awesome they were, and that it’d only cost $130 including the bridge.
+Well, I remember having a conversation with someone 6 years ago who had just bought a couple of Hue bulbs.
+He was saying how awesome they were, and that it had only cost $130 including the bridge.
 Uhm, so basically $65 per bulb?
 I mean, it’s cool they can change color and provide a natural wake-up alarm, but at 50x the price of standard ‘dumb’ bulbs, I wasn’t convinced.

 Then a few months back I thought that it’d be cool to have smart spotlights in my kitchen-diner, which I could potentially sync up with some music.
-I priced this up and since I had 12 spotlights, I’d be looking at £480/$600 (at £40/$50 per Hue GU10 spotlight).
+I priced this up and since I had 12 spotlights, I’d be looking at £480/$600 (since each Hue GU10 spotlight were priced at £40/$50).
 Ouch.

 This compares to around £18 ($22.50) in total for dumb GU10 spotlights which I can get for £1.50/$1.88 each.
 Hence I soon gave up on the idea of having 12 smart GU10s in my kitchen-diner!

 So fast forwarding to today, why did I order four Hue bulbs and a starter kit?
 What changed?
 And more importantly: do I still think they’re over priced?